Taxation in Estonia

 Taxation in Estonia consists of state and local taxes.
 A relatively high proportion of government revenue comes from consumption taxes whilst revenue from capital taxes is one of the lowest in the European Union.

 Land Value Tax

 Estonia levies a Land Value Tax which is used to fund local municipalities.
 It is a state level tax, but 100% of the revenue is used to fund Local Councils.
 The rate is set by the Local Council within the limits of 0.1-2.5%.
 It is one of the most important sources of funding for municipalities.

 The Land Value Tax is levied on the value of the land only, improvements are not considered.
 Very few exemptions are considered on the land tax and even public institutions are subject to the land value tax.
 Land that is the site of a church is exempt, but other land held by religious institutions is not exempt.

-The tax has contributed to a high rate (~90%) of owner-occupied residences within Estonia, compared to a rate of 67.4% in the United States.
+The tax has contributed to a high rate (~90%) of owner-occupied residences within Estonia, compared to a rate of 67.4% in the United States, though this number might be overstated.